microsoft/InnerEye-DeepLearning/InnerEye-DataSelection/README.md

 #### Off-the-shelf simulation configs
-* We provide the configs for various selectors for our CIFAR10H experiments in the [configs/selection/cifar10h_noise_15](InnerEyeDataQuality/configs/selection/cifar10h_noise_15) and in the [configs/selection/cifar10h_noise_30](InnerEyeDataQuality/configs/selection/cifar10h_noise_30) folders.
+* We provide the configs for various selectors for the CIFAR10H experiments in the [configs/selection/cifar10h_noise_15](InnerEyeDataQuality/configs/selection/cifar10h_noise_15) and in the [configs/selection/cifar10h_noise_30](InnerEyeDataQuality/configs/selection/cifar10h_noise_30) folders.
 * And likewise for the NoisyChestXray dataset, you can find a set of selector configs in the [configs/selection/cxr](InnerEyeDataQuality/configs/selection/cxr) folder.

 ## Model selection benchmark